Go off the Beaten Track in Scotland. It's still possible. (Just.)

 Anyway, off the beaten track means you may want to use sat-nav.
 Alternatively, this is where you might want to treat yourself to a real paper road atlas.
 The best road atlas for Scotland is on that Amazon link.

 (By the way, if you know where to look, one of the rarest plants in the British Isles grows up in the crags hereabouts.)
 Glen Esk, with the town of Edzell as its gateway, is also interesting.
-All of the Angus Glens are ancient through-routes (though except for Glen Shee not with motor vehicles) to the north, and have a real sense of history.
+All of the Angus Glens are ancient through-routes (though except for Glen Shee not with motor vehicles) to the lands of the north, and have a real sense of history.